Sunday, July 12, 2026

 Monday, February 19, 2024

-Optional Rules: Fighting Offensively or Defensively?
+Optional Rules: Fighting Offensively or Defensively!
+(Revised)

 Friday, February 16, 2024

-Help Naming your NPCs (and PCs)
+Help Naming your NPCs and PCs (Updated)

-In the realm of tabletop role-playing games, Game Masters (GMs) often find themselves in a familiar predicament.
-They meticulously introduce player characters (PCs) to a scene, describing the main non-player character (NPC) who awaits their interaction.
-Yet, much to the GM’s chagrin, the players frequently veer off course, drawn to some seemingly insignificant background NPC—the one hastily added as an afterthought.
-And, as if scripted, they insist on knowing the name and life story of this inconspicuous figure.
-Fear not, dear GMs, for this article shall address the former: the art of naming.
+In the realm of tabletop role-playing games, Game Masters often find themselves in a familiar predicament.
+They meticulously introduce player characters to a scene, deeply describing the main, plot-relevant NPC who awaits their interaction.
+Yet, much to the GM’s chagrin, the players frequently veer off course, completely drawn to some seemingly insignificant background character—the one hastily added as an afterthought.

-1. The Everyone Everywhere List - TEEL
+The Everyone Everywhere List (TEEL)

-From: Erik James Olsrud
+Author: Erik James Olsrud

-2. Treasury of Archaic Names - ToAN
+Treasury of Archaic Names (ToAN)

-From: Bill Owen
+Author: Bill Owen

-3. Extraordinary Book of Names - EBoN
+Extraordinary Book of Names (EBoN)

-4. Story Games Names Project - SGNP
+Story Games Names Project (SGNP)

 Due to the ever-changing nature of the Internet, and quickly changing link addresses, I'm just pointing out these resources instead of directly linking to anything.